GStaehler/Window-Engine/README.md

 ### Size

-You can change the size of the window with "small" and "large" :
+Change the size of the window with "small" and "large" :

 ```html
 <div id="window!" class="window large">